Why is Switzerland a Favoured Location for a Family Office?

 Dixcart and Swiss Trustee Services

-The Dixcart office in Switzerland has been providing Swiss Trustee services for over twenty years and is a member of the Swiss Association of Trust Companies (SATC) and registered with the Association Romande des Intermediaires Financiers (ARIF).
+The Dixcart office in Switzerland has been providing Swiss Trustee services for over twenty two years and is a member of the Swiss Association of Trust Companies (SATC) and registered with the Association Romande des Intermediaires Financiers (ARIF).

 The Dixcart Swiss office, and the other offices that are part of the Dixcart Fiduciary Group, recognise that the application of compliance procedures, to meet the highest standards, provides our Family Office clients with the most effective and sustainable service.